lyz-code/blue-book/docs/aws_savings_plan.md

 * [Using the coverage
     report](https://docs.aws.amazon.com/savingsplans/latest/userguide/ce-sp-usingCR.html):
-    The Savings Plans coverage report shows how much of your eligible spend was covered by your Savings Plans, based on the selected time period.
+    The Savings Plans coverage report shows how much of your eligible spend was covered by your Savings Plans and how much is not covered by either Savings plan or Reserved instances based on the selected time period.

     You can find the following high-level metrics in the Coverage report section: